remyma/remyma.github.io/_posts/2018-01-03-karaf-custom-distribution-with-docker.markdown

   -DarchetypeArtifactId=karaf-assembly-archetype \
   -DarchetypeVersion=4.1.4 \
   -DgroupId=marem.karaf.sandbox \
-  -DartifactId=karaf-sandbox-ditribution \
+  -DartifactId=karaf-sandbox-distribution \
   -Dversion=1.0.0 \
   -Dpackage=marem.karaf.sandbox
 {% endhighlight %}

-This command will generate a directory `karaf-sandbox-ditribution` with a well formatted `pom.xml` in it.
+This command will generate a directory `karaf-sandbox-distribution` with a well formatted `pom.xml` in it.

 In the generated `pom.xml` you'll find the following insteresting parts :